Professor Ted Schrecker

 Lead, Global Health strand, M.Sc.
 Global Health and M.Res.
 Global Health

-I advise two Ph.D. students from Durham, both of whom are nearing completion
+I advise two Ph.D. students from Durham, both of whom are nearing completion, and one who is just starting.
+Interested in supervising students wishing to develop a critical (political economy) perspective on global health.

 - Schrecker T. The State and Global Health.
-In: McInnes, C; Lee, K, ed.
+In: McInnes, C; Lee, K; Youde, J, ed.
 Oxford Handbook of Global Health Politics.
 Oxford, UK: Oxford University Press, 2018.

 - Schrecker T. Towards a critical political economy of global health.
 In: McInnes, C; Lee, K; Youde, J, ed.
 Oxford Handbook of Global Health Politics.
 Oxford: Oxford University Press, 2018, pp.Epub ahead of print.

 - Schrecker T. “Stop, You’re Killing us!”
 An Alternative Take on Populism and Public Health; Comment on “The Rise of Post-truth Populism in Pluralist Liberal Democracies: Challenges for Health Policy”.
-International Journal of Health Policy and Management 2017, Epub ahead of print.
+International Journal of Health Policy and Management 2017, 6(11), 673-675.

 - McNeill D, Barlow P, Birkbeck CD, Fukuda-Parr S, Grover A, Schrecker T, Stuckler D. Trade and investment agreements: Implications for health protection.
 Journal of World Trade 2017, 51(1), 159-182.